 If snorkeling the reefs is what interests you most then the tour can be tailored to hit as many of the area’s beautiful reef structures as possible.

-Or other activities can be selected on the tour which include:
+Other activities can be selected on the tour which include:

 Features of the Eco Adventure Tour: